cdkulkarni58/prework-study-guide/README.md

 ## Description

+This project is created as Study guide  for Bootcamp student.
+This project elaborates usage of various languages like JavaScript, Html, CSS and GTT under one visual studio platform.
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

--  The motivation for developing this project is to learn What was your motivation?
+-  The motivation for developing this project is to start with learn usage of various languages as noted above along with effective use of GitHub which provides the platform that would make seamless updating on the program at the various stages by using branching the program What was your motivation?
--The Project was developed so as to understand and learn basic concepts and ideas behind front end web development Why did you build this project?
+-The Project was developed so as to understand and learn basic concepts and ideas behind front end web development and also to use global updating and modification of program using GitHub Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This pilot project elaborates  the usage of all the above languages along with two binders one is visual studio and other Github.
+By using these programs in combinations  a webpage can be developed - What problem does it solve?

+This project development has provided the oppurtunity for new learner like me to understand and provided insight to  implement application of these various programs to apply and how to develope effective and efficient web applications - What did you learn?

 ## Table of Contents (Optional)
+1.Introduction
+a.

 If your README is long, add a table of contents to make it easy for users to find what they need.